 Iowa History Month

-The month features an array of in-person and online programs organized by the State Historical Society of Iowa, a division of the Iowa Department of Cultural Affairs.
-Iowans and others can tune in to online presentations, take part in activities designed for families with children, discover materials in the new Iowa History Collection Catalog and take guided tours at the State Historical Museum of Iowa in Des Moines.
+The month features an array of in-person and online programs organized by the State Historical Society of Iowa.
+Iowans and others can tune in to online presentations, take part in activities designed for families with children, discover materials in the Iowa History Collection Catalog and take guided tours at the State Historical Museum of Iowa in Des Moines.

 Iowans are encouraged to post their own #IowaHistory stories, discoveries and events throughout the month on social media.
 Here are ways you can learn more.

 Discover the stories of Iowa’s growth and development through exhibits displaying a rich collection of artifacts and documents.
 Visit the State Historical Museum of Iowa, 9 a.m.-4:30 p.m.
 Tuesday-Friday and 9 a.m.-3 p.m.
 Saturday.
 The museum is free to visit for all ages.

 If you can’t visit the museum in person, tour the museum’s exhibit Iowa’s People & Places from your home or attend an upcoming virtual program such as the Iowa History 101 series or the Iowa History Book Club.

 Research the Past at the Historical Library & Archives Research Center

 Explore the renovated State Historical Library & Archives Iowa History Research Center in Des Moines, now open 9 a.m.-4:30 p.m.
 Tuesday-Friday.

 Visitors will find numerous upgrades and improvements and can dive into collections filled with state government records, books and periodicals, newspapers, county records, manuscripts, photographs and more.

 Sign up to watch an Iowa History 101 webinar, presented on the second and fourth Thursdays of each month at noon, to learn more about Iowa’s history from pre-statehood to current day.
 Explore the archives of past program recordings.